Here is a TED Talk ESL activity that will help improve students listening skills and get them talking about interesting topics in the classroom.Adults

 To wrap up the TED Talk listening activity, have the students discuss the topics covered in the presentation further.
 They can express their opinions in groups.

 If there is enough time remaining in class, they could do a written synopsis of the TED talk and give their opinions about it in writing.
-If you want to focus on improving students’ description in writing, try the Five Senses Writing Activity as highlighted in our writing activities section.
+To focus on improving students’ writing, try the Five Senses ESL Writing Activity or the News Report ESL Writing Activity.

 View this activity on ESL Expat’s YouTube Channel: